vshulcz/di/README.md

 # DI Container for Python

-A lightweight and easy-to-use DI container for Python applications.
+Injex is a lightweight and easy-to-use DI container for Python applications.
 This library aims to simplify the management of dependencies in your projects, making your code more modular, testable, and maintainable.
 This library inspired by popular DI frameworks in other programming languages.

 ## Features